rld04/Chipotle-Black-Scholes-Model/README.md

 - Real-time stock data via Yahoo Finance API
 - Black-Scholes option pricing model
 - Probability of profit calculations
-- Support for both CALL and PUT
+- Support for both CALL and PUT options

 ## How it works
 The Black-Scholes model calculates option prices by combining: